 Focus areas: Big data, sustainability

-William B. Eimicke is the founding director of the Picker Center for Executive Education of Columbia University's School of International and Public Affairs.
-The Picker Center runs the School's Executive MPA program (EMPA), university partnerships, and non degree professional training programs.
-Eimicke teaches courses in public management, applied policy analysis, and management innovation.
-He also teaches at Peking University, the National University of Singapore, and the Universidad Externado de Colombia.
+William B. Eimicke is Professor of Practice in International and Public Affairs and the founding director of the Picker Center for Executive Education of Columbia University's School of International and Public Affairs.
+The Picker Center runs the School's Executive MPA program (EMPA), SIPA's audio-visual case study program, and the school's executive training programs.
+Eimicke teaches courses in management, cross sector partnerships, applied policy analysis, and innovation.
+He also teaches at Peking University and the Universidad Externado de Colombia.

-Eimicke served as the Deputy Fire Commissioner for Strategic Planning and Policy from 2007 through the spring of 2010.
-He led numerous innovations to reduce response time to fires, establish a computerized risk-based inspection program, and provide advanced management training for senior Fire and EMS officers (FOMI).
+He served as FDNY Deputy Fire Commissioner for Strategic Planning and Policy (2007-10) under Mayor Michael Bloomberg where he led numerous innovations to reduce response time to fires, establish a computerized risk-based inspection program, and provide advanced management training for senior Fire and EMS officers (FOMI).
 The FDNY Officers Management Institute (FOMI) was designated as a Top 50 Innovations in American Government for 2008 and 2009 by the Harvard Kennedy School of Government.